Complete solutions of a Lebesgue-Ramanujan-Nagell type equation: The case: is prime

 We rewrite \eqref{eqn1} by changing $n$ to $p$ to emphasize that the exponent is prime:

 \begin{prop} The equation \eqref{eqp1} has no integer solutions for $p>3$.
 When $p=3$, its integer solutions are given by $(x,y,a,b,c,m)\in\mathfrak{S}$, where

-\end{prop} Before proceeding towards the proof, we need to recall some results and to fix some notations.
-The following classical lemma follows from \cite[Corollary 3.1]{YU05}; however, the idea goes back to the work of Ljunggren \cite{LJ66}.
+\end{prop} Before proceeding further, we need to recall some results and to fix some notations.
+The following lemma follows from \cite[Corollary 3.1]{YU05}; however, the idea goes back to the work of Ljunggren \cite{LJ66}.

-\begin{lem} Let $d$ be square-free positive integer.
+\begin{lem} Let $d~ (\ne 3)$ be square-free positive integer.
 If $n\geq 3$ is an odd integer coprime to $h(-d)$, the class number of $\mathbb{Q}(\sqrt{-d})$, then all integer solutions $(X,Y,Z)$ of the Diophantine equation

 can be expressed as

 where $u$ and $v$ are positive integers satisfying $2^mZ=u^2+dv^2$ and $\gcd(u, dv)=1$, and $\varepsilon_1,\varepsilon_2\in\{-1, 1\}$. \end{lem}